 05 of 05

 Experiment With Different Techniques

 Underglazes provide limitless design options, as the glazes come in a range of different forms.
 For example, you can buy an underglaze in a liquid form or as chalk, pens, and pencils, allowing you to get very detailed with your designs.
 Unleash your creativity by trying out different products and techniques.
 Spray on a liquid underglaze, sponging it on, or even flick it on with a toothbrush for a splattered effect.
-Thin the underglaze for an all-over "wash" effect, or paint it on in a variety of colors as you would a blank canvas.
+Thin the underglaze for an all-over "wash" effect or paint it on in a variety of colors as you would a blank canvas.
 Stencils are perfectly suited for underglazes, too.
-You can buy them from a craft shop or make your own with thin cardboard and a knife.
+You can buy them from a craft shop or make your own with a thin piece of cardboard and a knife.